19 Perennial Plants For Florida Garden Spaces

 Lavender grows well in sandy, dry soil, but it also grows quite well in well-drained loamy soil.

-When it comes to Florida, the optimum types of lavender include Lavandula canariensis and Phenomenal Lavender.
-Remember, well-drained soil is essential for lavender.
+When it comes to Florida, the optimum types of lavender include Lavandula canariensis and Phenomenal lavender.
+Remember, well-drained soil is essential.
 This is why growing lavender in raised beds is best.
 You could also consider containers.

 Of course, the perks of having lavender in your garden are its colorful beauty and glorious scent.
 It’s a great way of fragrancing your space.